V4Fire/Client/src/core/component/accessor/README.md

 ### attachAccessorsFromMeta

-Attaches accessors and computed fields to the specified component instance from its tied meta object.
+Attaches accessors and computed fields to the specified component instance from its tied metaobject.
 The function creates cacheable wrappers for computed fields.
 Also, it creates accessors for deprecated component props.

 ```typescript